Waga43/String-Session-Generator/README.md

-1) Take API Key and API HASH from  https://my.telegram.org, for more information visit https://core.telegram.org/api/obtaining_api_id.
+1) Generate API Key and API HASH from  https://my.telegram.org, for more information visit https://core.telegram.org/api/obtaining_api_id.

 2) After completing all those steps,wait until it asks for API ID and HASH.
 Then After That Enter Your Phone Number in International format.